seancorfield/next-jdbc/doc/transactions.md

 In general, transactions are per-connection and do not nest in JDBC.
 If you nest calls to `with-transaction` using a `DataSource` argument (or a db-spec) then you will get separate connections inside each invocation and the transactions will be independent, as permitted by the isolation level.

 If you nest such calls passing a `Connection` instead, the inner call will commit (or rollback) all operations on that connection up to that point -- including any performed in the outer call, prior to entering the inner call.
 The outer call will then commit (or rollback) any additional operations within its scope.
 This will be confusing at best and most likely buggy behavior!
+See below for ways to exercise more control over this behavior.

 If you want the ability to selectively roll back certain groups of operations inside a transaction, you can use named or unnamed save points: